Course Number and Title: EXS 230 Health Fitness Instruction

 - Describe the theories of delayed onset muscle soreness and over-training.

-- Review the differences between fast-twitch and slow-twitch muscle fibers.
+- Discuss the differences between fast-twitch and slow-twitch muscle fibers.

-- Identify, describe, and perform field tests to evaluate muscular endurance.
+- Identify, describe, and demonstrate field tests to evaluate muscular endurance.

 - List the factors that affect and describe the relationships among flexibility, range of motion, and low back function.